learn-co-curriculum/react-hooks-redux-reducers-lab/README.md

 # Reducers Lab

-## Objectives
+## Learning Goals

-1. Write a reducer.
-2. The reducer should be a pure function.
-3. Write a reducer that takes an action(payload).
+- Write a reducer function
+- Use a reducer to update create a new state based on an action

 ## Overview